jumper149/idris2-scientific/README.md

 ```

 ## Work in progress
-I Would appreciate some help with this:
+I would appreciate some help with this:
 * can't have implementation `Num (Scientific (S (S b)))`, since the methods need access to `b`

 There is still some stuff I want to do: